sarahammoudaa/sarahammoudaa/README.md

 👩‍🎓 I am a Data Science student passionate about Python, SQL, and AI 📊 Diving headfirst into data science and AI to turn raw data into powerful solutions
 🚀 Actively seeking data science & AI internship opportunities to grow fast and contribute meaningfully
-🎨 I enjoy coding, exploring new tools, and continuous learning
+🎨 I enjoy exploring new tools, and continuous learning

 ---